-Parents/guardians may refer their student(s) for Gifted and Talented testing by filling out the GT Parent Referral Form and Inventory, found on the Troy ISD Gifted and Talented Website.
-The form may be returned to the student’s school counselor, homeroom teacher, or to Samantha Preece (firstname.lastname@example.org).
+Parents/guardians may refer their student(s) for Gifted and Talented testing by filling out the Initial Parent Referral Form, found on the Troy ISD Gifted and Talented Website.
+Any questions can be directed to the Gifted and Talented Coordinator, Samantha Preece (email@example.com).

 In Kindergarten, all students are screened based on MAP test scores for the Gifted and Talented Talent Pool.
 Students who qualify for the Talent Pool and return permission forms will remain in the Talent Pool through second grade.